Damien Dempsey: Musical career

+On 25th October 2024, Dempsey returned with the double album "Hold Your Joy".
+Hot Press gave the album 9/10 noting "Indisputably, this is an artist at the top of his game."

 Covers

 Many artists have covered Damien Dempsey's work, including Sinead O'Connor, The Proclaimers and The Wonder Stuff's Miles Hunt.
-His songs have been featured on many TV shows including Sons of Anarchy, Fair City, the BAFTA winning Tyrannosaur and, most recently, Broken Law.
+His songs have been featured on many TV shows including Sons of Anarchy, Fair City, the BAFTA-winning Tyrannosaur and, most recently, Broken Law.

+The song Damo, written by Amy Ray of the Indigo Girls which features on the band's 2011 album Beauty Queen Sister, is about Dempsey and features him on guest vocals, as well as his regular bassist Claire Kenny, who had also worked with the Indigo Girls regularly since 1999, and drummer/producer John Reynolds.